Who we are?

 If you have seed from a variety of flower or vegetable that you have grown for years or that has been passed down to you, or if you know of local varieties that you would like to see preserved then please do get in contact.

-The seed bank and seed library aims can be summarised in five points:
+The aims of Guildford Seed Bank can be summarised in the following six points:

-2022 was a challenging growing year with extremes of temperature and very little rain during spring and summer, but we have still managed to collect decent amounts of seed to distribute at the upcoming seed swap.
-A selection of herbs and vegetables which will be on offer are below:
+2024 was another challenging growing year and like 2023, was a cooler, wetter summer, but we have still managed to collect decent amounts of seed to distribute at seed swaps and local events.
+A selection of herbs and vegetables which will be on offer at the 2025 seed swap are below:

 14 August 2023 - Godalming Green Gala, Bury's Field